 Selling your business will typically take anywhere from nine to twelve months.
 Because it’s such a long process, we would definitely recommend that you consult a business brokerage office such as us.
 During this long period of time, you’ll still need to keep your business operating and with the added stress of the sale, you might find yourself overloaded with stress.
 You want your business to be efficient and perform well when you finally make the sale, so let us take care of the legwork for you.
 Check out our Sale Process section below to help you get a better understanding of the entire process.

-- 3 years of profit and loss statements in a 12-month comparison format
+- Profit and loss statements in a monthly comparison format for the previous 3 years and year-to-date

 - Year-to-date balance sheet

-- Approximate fair market value of company assets and a list of all company-owned assets
+- An approximate fair market value of the company owned assets

-- The average value of inventory of saleable product on hand at any time of the year
+- The average value of your inventory of saleable product on hand at any given time during the year

-- A copy of the tax bill and/or a copy of any real estate appraisal (if applicable)
+- A copy of your current tax bill and/or a real estate appraisal (when applicable)

 - Your financial advisor

 If you need assistance filling any of these roles, we can recommend people we know and trust to do an excellent job for you.